More arrests are possible, sheriff says

 He was operating the Vortex ride at the N.C.
 State Fair

-A judge refused Monday to reduce the bail for a ride operator who has been charged with three felony counts of assault after five people were hurt on a ride at the North Carolina State Fair, a sheriff’s office said Saturday.
+A ride operator has been charged with three felony counts of assault after several people were hurt on the Vortex at the North Carolina State Fair, a sheriff’s office said Saturday.

-Tutterow, a 46-year-old from Quitman, Georgia, faces three felony counts of assault with a deadly weapon inflicting serious bodily injury, Wake County Sheriff Donnie Harrison said.
+Timothy Dwayne Tutterrow, a 46-year-old from Quitman, Georgia, faces felony counts of assault with a deadly weapon inflicting serious bodily injury, Wake County Sheriff Donnie Harrison said.

 Witnesses said the ride had stopped Thursday night and people were getting off when it restarted, resulting in five injuries.

 CNN affiliate WRAL reported that three of those hurt were still hospitalized at WakeMed Hospital in Raleigh as of Sunday.
 The two victims have been released.